Dusty Hughes (baseball)

 Dustin Robert "Dusty" Hughes (born June 29, 1982) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Kansas City Royals and Minnesota Twins from 2009 to 2011.

 Career

 Kansas City Royals

-Hughes was drafted by the Kansas City Royals in the 11th round of the 2003 MLB Draft.
+Hughes was drafted by the Kansas City Royals in the 11th round of the 2003 Major League Baseball draft.

 On September 6, 2009 Hughes made his Major League debut against the Los Angeles Angels.
 Hughes threw 41/3 innings in relief, allowing just one hit and struck out five batters.

 Minnesota Twins

 On January 26, 2011, Hughes was claimed off waivers by the Minnesota Twins.
 He posted an ERA of 9.95 before being designated for assignment.

 Atlanta Braves

-Following the 2011 the season, he signed a minor league contract with the Atlanta Braves.
+On November 12, 2011, Hughes signed a minor league contract with the Atlanta Braves organization.
 He was released on November 2, 2012.

-He signed with them again on the 15th.
-He also played with the Estrellas de Oriente of the Dominican Winter League during the offseason.
+Hughes re-signed with Atlanta on November 15, 2012.
 He was released by the Braves on May 9, 2013.